hassankhalil33/ucard/README.md

 <img src="./readme/title2.svg"/>

-> The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
-The Well app is more than just another meditation or journaling app; it encourages you to enhance and reflect on your day with structured, guided activities.
+> Ucard allows you to create your own Unique Digital Business Card that you can share with others by tapping your phone.
 >
-> There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.
+> Ever been to an event and wanted to exchange cards with peers?
+Ever got bored of carrying multiple plastic/paper cards?
+Then Ucard is for you!

 ### User Stories
+- As a user, I want to create custom personal cards.
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to edit my cards, so that I can update my info.
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to create different category cards (personal / business / gaming), so that I can own multiple cards.
+- As a user, I want to share my card with others (NFC), so that we can exchange info.
+- As a user, I want to get matched with others, so I find people with similar interests.
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to receive notifications, so that I stay upto date.

 <br><br>